 Generation X grew up and worked through several recessions and booms.
-While they’ve been resilient and adaptive to many conditions, they’re skeptical and cautious about most institutions.
+They’ve been resilient and adaptive to many conditions.
+But they’re also skeptical and cautious about most institutions.

 To win their confidence, tone down any grandiose or sketchy promises in your copy.
 Be transparent and honest to ensure their loyalty.

-As I noted, Generation X juggles the responsibilities of family (aging parents and kids) and career.
+Generation X juggles the responsibilities of aging parents, kids, and career.
 Because they’re busy, cut to the chase.
-Look for ways your direct mail marketing can be relevant and make an impact, but with less of a time commitment.
+Whether using a form of digital marketing such as email, or using direct mail marketing such as postcards, look for ways your direct mail marketing can be relevant and make an impact, but with less of a time commitment.